D-Tsonev/Tooling/README.md

 * The Installations Installations team, to track down any tools lost by Engineers

-When I have a good look on the task  I started with whiteboarding.
+When I have a good look at the task  I started with whiteboarding.

 <img src= './src/assest/tooling.png'  />